StephenOTT/vertx-bpmn-model-doc-generator/README.md

 1. Provide a File Writer
 1. Provide a HTTP endpoint to get the rendered template as different content types such as JSON and HTML
 1. Provide a HTTP Endpoint to inject Config and FTL templates so the parser can live as a "microservice"
+1. Generate Image of BPMN file
+1. Generate Zoomed in Image of BPMN Element in context of overall file